Edited by Alessandra Conforti

 What do the clients who come to your agency look for in particular?

 We must point out that we treat both international and domestic clients the same because in a small way we have always aimed at “word of mouth” and professional integrity.
 In general they prefer apartments in the historic centre, and farmhouses, however in our area, especially around the Montepulciano and the Val d’Orcia, even at such a difficult time economically; there is still a very strong appeal, especially from international clients.
 We have calculated that tourist accommodation has seen an increase in numbers and viewings.
 To give you an idea is an example of a tourist accommodation property very close to us.
 Last year during the same period, it had 720 rooms already booked; today we talk about bookings for 830 rooms.
 We are fortunate to live in an area “loved” by a very large international clientele, who at the same time are very demanding and informed.
 Hence the need for Great Estate to provide the most professional and latest technological service.
-Stefano Petri, Managing Director of Great Estate, with his determination and forward thinking has ensured these requirements have been fully met.
+Stefano Petri, CEO of Great Estate, with his determination and forward thinking has ensured these requirements have been fully met.

 What type of clients are they?